OPERATING PROCEDURES

 All APRS (Automatic Packet Reporting System) information uses AX.25 UI (Unnumbered Information) frames because each single packet needs to be heard by everyone.
 When an APRS station broadcasts its location it does not know if it has been heard and does not need a acknowledgement frame.
 The use of UI frames means that the network is “unreliable” but lost packets are not as critical as in normal packet radio communications.

-Last edited by dekker.
+Last edited by gregor.
 Register to edit

 Tags: arrl chapter 2 arrl module 2b